tomjoht/tomjoht.github.io/_restapicourse/docapis_more_about_authorization.md

 An API might authenticate you but not authorize you to make a certain call.

-## Consequences if an API lacks authentication and authorization
+## Consequences if an API lacks security
 There are many different ways to enforce authentication and authorization with the API calls.
 Enforcing this authentication and authorization is vital.
 Consider the following scenarios if you didn't have any kind of security with your API:

 * Users could make unlimited amounts of API calls without any kind of registration, making any kind of revenue model associated with your API difficult.